Estimating the optimal time to perform a PET-PSMA exam in prostatectomized patients based on data from clinical practice: Estimating the optimal time

 \subsection{Computing the optimal time}

-The hierarchical joint model we have built is complicated and the posterior in equation~(\ref{eq:densp}), and in particular its normalizing constant, is difficult to compute given the high number of parameters.
-As often done, we use Markov Chain Monte Carlo (MCMC) \cite{MCMC} algorithms to obtain samples from \eqref{eq:densp} and to approximate the posterior quantities of interest, such as posterior expectations and posterior probabilities, with Monte Carlo integration\cite{GH}.
-Let then $\log \mathbf{y}^{u,b}, \mathbf{z}^{u,b}, \log \mathbf{x}^{u,b},\log \mathbf{x}^{o,b}, \boldsymbol{\pi}^{u,b}, \boldsymbol{\pi}^{o,b} ,\boldsymbol{\theta}^{b}$ be the $b$-th posterior samples from the associated parameters, where $b = 1,2, \dots , B$ and $B$ is the number of MCMC iterations.
+Due to the complexity of the hierarchical joint model, the posterior distribution is defined on high-dimensional data, which prevents us to compute, in closed form, any of the quantities that we may need for inference, as well as normalization constants.
+As often done with Bayesian models, we use Markov Chain Monte Carlo (MCMC) \cite{MCMC} algorithms to obtain samples from the density in Equation \eqref{eq:densp} and Monte Carlo integration \cite{GH} approaches to approximate the posterior quantities of interest, such as posterior expectations and posterior probabilities and, specifically, the integral in Equation \eqref{eq:optime}, which is the main focus of inference.